zilishen/documentation/content/nginx/admin-guide/basic-functionality/managing-configuration-files.md

 ### Virtual Servers
 In each of the traffic‑handling contexts, you include one or more `server` blocks to define _virtual servers_ that control the processing of requests.
 The directives you can include within a `server` context vary depending on the traffic type.

 For HTTP traffic (the `http` context), each [server](https://nginx.org/en/docs/http/ngx_http_core_module.html#server) directive controls the processing of requests for resources at particular domains or IP addresses.
-One or more [location](https://nginx.org/en/docs/http/ngx_http_core_module.html#location) contexts in a `server` context define how to process specific sets of URIs.
+One or more [location](https://nginx.org/en/docs/http/ngx_http_core_module.html#location) contexts within a `server` context define how to process specific sets of URIs.

 For mail and TCP/UDP traffic (the [mail](https://nginx.org/en/docs/mail/ngx_mail_core_module.html) and [stream](https://nginx.org/en/docs/stream/ngx_stream_core_module.html) contexts) the `server` directives each control the processing of traffic arriving at a particular TCP port or UNIX socket.